OctopusDeploy/blog/blog/2019-10/write-your-own-powershell-dsc-module/index.md

 ### ValidateSet switch

-The ValidateSet switch is someting that can be used with Key or Write attributes that specify the allowable values for a given property.
+The `ValidateSet` switch is something that can be used with Key or Write attributes that specify the allowable values for a given property.
 In our example, we’ve specified that `Property3` can only be either `Absent` or `Present`.
 Any other value will result in an error.

 ## DSC module file and folder structure